Universal translator: Star Trek

-In Star Trek, the universal translator was used by Ensign Hoshi Sato, the communications officer on the Enterprise in Star Trek: Enterprise, to invent the linguacode matrix.
-It was supposedly first used in the late 22nd century on Earth for the instant translation of well-known Earth languages.
+In Star Trek, the universal translator was used by Hoshi Sato, the communications officer on the Enterprise in Star Trek: Enterprise, to invent the linguacode matrix.
+It was supposedly first used in the late 22nd century on Earth for the instant translation of Earth languages.
 Gradually, with the removal of language barriers, Earth's disparate cultures came to terms of universal peace.
-Translations of previously unknown languages, such as those of aliens, required more difficulties to be overcome.
+Translations of previously unknown languages, such as those of aliens, required more difficulties to overcome.
+Unlike most Federation technology, universal translators rarely break down.
+The episode "Metamorphosis" is the only time in which the device was actually seen; Spock removes the device that had been installed in a shuttlecraft and modifies it so that they can communicate with a non-corporeal alien, using the translator as a hand-held device.
+By the 24th century, universal translators are built into the communicator pins worn by Starfleet personnel, although there were instances when crew members spoke to newly encountered aliens even when deprived of their communicators.